aryn-ai/sycamore/README.md

 }
 ```

+## Clean up

+Stop the containers, and delete the temporary files

 ## Troubleshooting

 ### Nothing is importing

 Look at the log messages for the sycamore container: `docker compose logs sycamore`

-1. If you are missing environment variables, follow the instructions above to set them up.
+1. Check to see if you are missing environment variables.
+If so, please set them using the instructions earlier in the guide.

-1. If it is constantly OOMing, increase the memory for your docker container
+1. If it is constantly OOMing, increase the memory for your Docker container
    1. Via Docker Desktop: Settings > Resources > scroll down > ...
    1. The minimum successfully tested resources were 4GB RAM, 4GB Swap, 64GB disk space